 What is an Extenuating Circumstance?

 An Extenuating Circumstance (EC) is a situation beyond your control that negatively affects your academic performance.
-This could mean missing a deadline or exam or performing worse than expected due to the circumstance.
-ECs are usually medical or personal and should be supported by relevant evidence to show their significant impact on your studies.
+This could mean missing a deadline or exam, or performing worse than expected due to the circumstance.
+ECs could be anything that you feel has had a significant impact on you and your studies.

 Some common examples of extenuating circumstances are: